About

 01

-The title “Osteopath” is protected and controlled, in some provinces, by the respective medical regulatory college for physicians and surgeons.
+The title “Osteopath” is protected and controlled, in some provinces/territories, by the respective medical regulatory college for physicians and surgeons.
 U.S. trained osteopathic physicians are not affiliated with the Canadian Federation of Osteopaths.
 There are no osteopathic medical colleges in Canada.

 Canadian Federation of Osteopaths